tleach/tleach.github.io/_posts/2015-04-15-your-colleagues-are-not-the-same-as-your-friends.md

 ### In work relationships the relationship itself is secondary

-It's natural for people to bring this diplomatic mindset to the relationships they establish with colleagues at work.
+It's natural for people to bring this diplomatic mindset to the relationships they establish with colleagues at work, whether they be peer relationships or manager-worker relationships.
 A lot of the time healthy work relationships resemble pure social relationships (shared interests, humour, enjoyment of each other's personalities) which makes it all the more natural to treat them the same way.

 This is a mistake.
 In work relationships the primary goal is improving the performance of the individual and the organisation.
 Though maintaining a friendly relationship is obviously desirable, it takes a back seat to what you're trying to achieve collectively.